deggua/deggua.github.io/posts/implementing_hdr.md

 ## 5. Transform to Display Color Space

-If you remember from when you set the swap chain color space, Windows is expecting to receive a color in the Rec.2020 color space, so we need to convert the tonemapped output (in whatever color space the user selected) to the Rec.2020 color space.
+If you remember from when we set the swap chain color space, Windows is expecting to receive a color in the Rec.2020 color space, so we need to convert the tonemapped output (in whatever color space the user selected) to the Rec.2020 color space.
 This again shrinks the values slightly (unless the user selected Rec.2020), which makes sense since the gamut is larger.

 Supporting functions and constants:
 ```c